-The requirements that applicants must meet correspond to those of the FWF programme Stand-Alone Projects, 1000 Ideas Programme, ESPRIT or Erwin Schrödinger Fellowships including a return phase.
+The requirements that applicants must meet correspond to those of the FWF programme Principle Investigator Projects (PAT) or Erwin Schrödinger Fellowships including a return phase (J).
 The FWF attaches great importance to promoting women and young researchers and therefore encourages them to submit applications under the relevant funding instruments.

 Additional special features of the call

-Please note that limiting the duration of the Quantum Austria Initiative to the period from 2022 to 2026 entails a number of special features which have to be considered at the time of submitting a project.
+Please note that limiting the duration of the Quantum Austria Initiative PP entails a number of special features which have to be considered at the time of submitting a project.
 The FWF recommends submitting an application as early as possible, ideally in 2022.
 The “Quantum Austria” projects funded through the FWF must be finished by 31 March 2026.
 The statement of accounts and the reports must be finished no later than one month after the end of the project.

-The “Supplementary Information on Submitting Applications (pdf, 58KB)” document provides a summary of the special features of the call.
-In addition to the application documents required for submission under the selected programme, applicants must also upload a brief explanation (docx, 51KB) of the project’s expected contribution to the field of quantum research and quantum technology must be detailed in an additional form in elane.
+The “Supplementary Information on Submitting Applications (pdf, 56KB)” document provides a summary of the special features of the call.
+In addition to the application documents required for submission under the selected program, the relevance of the submitted proposal explaining the project’s expected contribution to the field of quantum research and quantum technology must be detailed in an additional form in elane.

-In the case of stand-alone projects, the maximum amount of funding that can be requested is EUR 1 million per project; in the case of applications under 1000 Ideas, ESPRIT, and Schrödinger, it depends on the amount specified in the current programme guidelines.
-Please note that when submitting a stand-alone project, the number of reviews required depends on the amount of funding requested.
+In the case of Principal Investigator Projects, the maximum amount of funding that can be requested is EUR 1 million per project; in the case of applications under Schrödinger, it depends on the amount specified in the current program guidelines.
+Please note that when submitting a Principal Investigator Project, the number of reviews required depends on the amount of funding requested.